 Claims-related forms and documents may be submitted to WCB by regular US Postal Service mail, email, electronic upload, web filing and xml form submission.
 To learn more about submission via web filing and xml submission, regarded as the most secure methods, visit the Online Services page.
 Submissions can take up to three days to appear in the system.
 Registered eCase Users may submit documents using eCase upload when a case is in "Hearing Set" status.

 Document prep rules may result in submissions being resorted and/or separated before being filed in the Electronic Case Folder.
 This is so that Board staff and eCase users can easily locate case documents for processing.

 - Forms and other documents not related to a specific workers' compensation injury (e.g., insurance coverage information, change of address for a law firm or medical practice) should not be submitted to WCB using these methods or addresses and will result in a delay in processing.
 Such forms and documents should be sent to the appropriate Board office or department.

-- Documents should be submitted in black and white whenever possible.
-Submitting a color document may cause blurriness or degeneration.
+- Documents should be submitted in black ink and on white paper whenever possible.
+Submitting a document in color ink or on color paper may cause blurriness or degeneration.

 - Documents should be submitted without blank or instructional pages; these pages will be discarded during document prep which could result in breaks in page numbering and a need to resubmit documents.